mdn/curriculum/curriculum/4-extensions/7-a-practical-understanding-of-javascript-frameworks.md

 - Understand how to start using frameworks:

-  - Link to the relevant JavaScript files, either locally or on a [CDN](https://developer.mozilla.org/docs/Glossary/CDN) (not usually recommended).
+  - Link to the relevant JavaScript files, either locally or on a [CDN](https://developer.mozilla.org/docs/Glossary/CDN).

-  - Use a dependency manager such as npm to add it to your project.
+  - Use a dependency manager such as [npm](https://www.npmjs.com/) to add it to your project.

   - Install a CLI such as [Vite](https://vitejs.dev/) and use it to generate a skeleton framework-based application that you can modify.
 This is the easiest way to get started.